kmckenna525/advent-of-code/2021/day15/README.md

 # 2021 Day 15

-Part 1: return of the coords! okay yeah this is same as 2015 22 but the graph is this map Part 2: Took 44sec, A* instead would make this reasonable
+Part 1: return of the coords! okay yeah this is same as 2015 22 but the graph is this map Part 2: Took 44sec, A* instead would make this reasonable??
+Nah it didn't work out :(

 General Time Estimate